-- Communication frequency $\frac{1}{b}$ has a significant impact on the convergence speed. - The choice of an optimal b strongly depends on the data and the computing environment. - b needs to be determined experimentally.
+- Communication frequency $\frac{1}{b}$ has a significant impact on the convergence speed. - Trade-off between convergence speed and runtime. - The choice of an optimal b strongly depends on the data and the computing environment. - b needs to be determined experimentally.
+500 ≤ b ≤ 2000 to be quite stable.